B3tterTogeth3r/Walhalla-v2/README.md

   - [ ] display a table with members sorted by amount consumed
 - [ ] Transcript:
   - add/edit/delete new transcripts to events
   - read existing transcripts only while chosenSemester > joinedSemester

 ## Fragments
 The names of the public fragments without their edit buttons and functions:
 - [x] about_us
   - A description of the fraternity, the place, the ways to the uni.
 - [x] chargen
   - On first selection it just displays the current student board.
 By click on the top toolbar the user can change the displayed semester.
 - [x] chargen_phil
   - On first selection it just displays the current "philister"-board.
 By click on the top toolbar the user can change the displayed semester.
 - [x] donate
   - The IBANs to donate money to the fraternity are shown.
 If the user clicks on one IBAN, it will be copied to the clipboard.
 - [x] frat_ger
   - Displays a short history of fraternities in Germany.
 Below is a list with the biggest fraternity umbrella organisation.
 - [x] frat_wue
   - Show a map and a table with all fraternities in Wuerzburg
 - [x] home
   - displays the greeting of the current semester. below that is a slide show with images.
 Below the slide show is a list of all the notes of the _Semesterprogramm_.
 - [x] news
   - A list of news is shown.
 If a new one is written into Firestore, the user will get a push message or, if the app is open, the list will automatically update itself.
 - [x] own_history
 - [ ] program
   - [x] A list with all the events in the selected semester is shown.
 Every element is clickable.
-  - [ ] On click a dialog will open and show a detailed version of the event, including but not limited with the approximated end time and the locations address.
+  - [ ] On click a dialog will open and show a detailed version of the event, including but not limited to the approximated end time and the locations address.
 - [x] rooms

 The names of the private fragments
-- [ ] balance
+- [x] balance
 - [ ] drink
 - [ ] new_person
 - [ ] new_semester
 - [ ] transcript
 - [ ] user_control
-- [ ] profile
+- [x] profile
 - [ ] settings

 Fragments that can edit their displayed content: